FasterXML/jackson/README.md

 And finally, there are other still experimental modules provided by FasterXML team

 * [Guice](../../../jackson-module-guice): extension that allows injection values from Guice injectors (and basic Guice annotations), instead of standard `@JacksonInject` (or in addition to)
-    * note: as of 2.2.x, this is in proof-of-concept stage; should become stable for 2.3

 ### Jackson jr